-While there may be a lot of different methods on how to tenderize steak with salt, I am going to show you my way of tenderizing steak.
+While there may be a lot of different methods on tenderizing steak with salt, I am going to show you my way of doing it.
 I have had success with this method for a few years now and my steaks always are very tender.

 But how did I learn this method and how do I tenderize steak with salt?